Volodymyr Zelenskyy: Inauguration

 Zelenskyy was inaugurated on 20 May 2019.
 Various foreign officials attended the ceremony in Ukraine's parliament (Verkhovna Rada), including Salome Zourabichvili (Georgia), Kersti Kaljulaid (Estonia), Raimonds Vējonis (Latvia), Dalia Grybauskaitė (Lithuania), János Áder (Hungary), Maroš Šefčovič (EU), and Rick Perry (United States).
 Zelenskyy is the first Jewish president of Ukraine; with Volodymyr Groysman as prime minister, Ukraine became the first country other than Israel to simultaneously have a Jewish head of state and head of government.

-In his inaugural address, Zelenskyy dissolved the then Ukrainian parliament and called for early parliamentary elections (which had originally been scheduled for October of that year).
-One of the parliamentary coalition members, the People's Front, opposed the move and withdrew from the ruling coalition.
+In his inaugural address, Zelenskyy dissolved the Ukrainian parliament and called for early parliamentary elections (which had originally been scheduled for October of that year).
+One of the parliamentary coalition members, the People's Front, opposed the move and withdrew from the ruling coalition shortly before Zelenskyy's inauguration.

+Early presidency

-On 28 May, Zelenskyy restored the Ukrainian citizenship of Mikheil Saakashvili.
+On 28 May 2019, Zelenskyy restored the Ukrainian citizenship of Mikheil Saakashvili.